This term our topic is Earth Quakes & Volcanoes, focusing on what causes them and where they can be found around the world.

-This term we will be looking at the people and families; being called and confirmation and Gifts and Advent.
+This half term we will be looking at being called, community and self-discipline.

-In English we will be developing our reading, writing, spellings and grammar skills through a range of fiction writing and non-fiction opportunities - The focus this term will be on Story Writing, set in the imaginary world of Narnia, diaries, letter writing and non-fiction writing, linked to the Romans.
+In English we will be developing our reading, writing, spellings and grammar skills through a range of fiction writing and non-fiction opportunities - The focus this term will be on descriptive setting, linked to the Romans and the eruption of Mount Vesuvius in Pompeii; preparing and delivering a Persuasive Speech and poetry writing.
 Key speaking and listening skills will be extended through role plays and drama.

-In Maths we will be looking at place value, adding, subtracting, multiplying and dividing and measuring length and perimeter.
+In Maths we will be looking at multiplying and dividing and fractions and decimals.
 Children will be challenged to apply the skills learnt to gain a deeper understanding of the application of mathematical concepts in the real world.

 Keep learning your times tables - You should know your 2s, 5s and 10s from Year 2, 3s, 4s and 8s from Year 3 and Year 4 will focus on the rest of the tables, up to the 12 Times Table.
 Year 4 will be completing a Times Tables Check at the end of Year 4.

 Homework - Log on to TT Rockstars to practice those timestables and weekly activities will be set on My Maths, based on the topics being covered in class.
 All children are expected to complete the weekly activities set on My Maths and this will be followed up in class.

 In Science we will be learning about Living things and their habitats.
 We will be looking at the different groups of plants and animals and learning about the different plants and animals that can be found in different habitats.
 We will learn how to use identification keys and create our own to identify the names of different plants and animals.
 We will also be finding out about how and why environments change and how this affects the plants and animals that live there.

 In Topic we will be focusing on Earthquakes and Volcanoes.
 In ICT we will be looking at creating a quiz on Scratch and in Art we will be looking at our drawing and painting skills.